-Do you agree there should be credit & finance products and d promotion standa ards for lending, Agree Disagree Please comment on the reas oning for your reply.
+Do you agree there should be advertising, marketing and promotion standards for lending, credit & finance products and services?
+Agree Disagree Please comment on the reas oning for your reply.

-&lt;sup>28 The Association of Guernsey Banks ("AGB") has published a non-statutory code outlining the requirements for Association members in respect of deposit advertisements.
+28 The Association of Guernsey Banks ("AGB") has published a non-statutory code outlining the requirements for Association members in respect of deposit advertisements.

-&lt;sup>29 The Registration of Non-Regulated Financial Services Businesses (Bailiwick of Guernsey) Law 2008, section 6, Conditions of Registration.
+29 The Registration of Non-Regulated Financial Services Businesses (Bailiwick of Guernsey) Law 2008, section 6, Conditions of Registration.

-&lt;sup>30 The Protection of Investors (Bailiwick of Guernsey) Law, 1987 or the Licensees (Conduct of Business) Rules 2014, ("the COB Rules") and included within the COB Rules are the requirements expected of a licensee regarding promotions and advertising.
+30 The Protection of Investors (Bailiwick of Guernsey) Law, 1987 or the Licensees (Conduct of Business) Rules 2014, ("the COB Rules") and included within the COB Rules are the requirements expected of a licensee regarding promotions and advertising.